kaenova/AKA_Tubes/README.md

 ## Version
 <h4>Version 1.0 </h4>

- - 2 Algorithm, Selection Sort and Insertion Sort.
+ - 2 Algorithm, Selection Sort and Bubble Sort.
  - Using chorno library to timed the algorithm runtime.